 They are doing things with three sounds that you couldn't do with 15, and that's why they are selling exclusives for $100,000 a pop and you're leasing your tracks off of Soundclick for $1.00 per download.

-Here's how we're going to fix your problem throughout this article, by talking about:
+Here's how we're going to fix your problem throughout this article, by talking about what makes a good beat:

 Add all of these together and you have an equation that will take you up a level, no matter where you're already at.
 As you read along, really consider you're own situation and think about how to apply these suggestions.
 They aren't really optional if you want to make serious scratch, so pay attention.